h4wduk3n/ncaa-next-26/README.md

 Our fourth annual installment, the NEXT 26 mod is free, community-made add-on content that brings 2025 updates to EA's NCAA Football 06 (playable on PCSX2 & AetherSX2/NetherSX2/XBSX2)

+**THIS MOD DOES NOT INCLUDE THE FULL GAME OR THE PS2 BIOS**

+_Never pay for the NEXT mod.
+It is 100% free and the mod team does not accept donations._

 ### Latest Releases

 https://next26.ncaanext.com